Jorge Jesus: Al-Nassr

+Portugal

+On 10 July 2026, Jesus was appointed as head coach of the Portugal national team on a four-year deal.
+He was chosen to become the new manager to inject a relentless, club-style urgency and intense tactical discipline into a squad that underperformed relative to its immense talent pool at the 2026 World Cup.

 Personal life

 Jesus married his second wife, Ivone, and the couple had a son, Mauro.
 From his previous marriage, he had a daughter Tânia and a son Gonçalo.
+He is of Brazilian descent through his maternal grandmother, who was born in Recife.

 He had over €1 million invested in the Banco Privado Português (BPP) when it went bankrupt in 2009.
 He recovered eighty percent of that amount in March 2014.